ForCom5/ForCom5/README.md

 - 👋 Hi, I’m @ForCom5
 - 👀 I’m interested in shaking this feeling of imposter syndrome.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning how to not suck at Python.

 You can probably reach me fastest on Twitter.